Chapter 4:

 My voice bounced off the walls like it was just as confused as I was.

 The isolation room was about as pleasant as it sounded.
 Concrete floor, dull gray walls, and no windows.
 The ceiling light flickered slightly, buzzing with that low, constant hum that made it hard to think straight.
-There was no bed—just a bench molded into the wall—and no sink, no toilet.
-Just a heavy steel door with a reinforced lock.
+No bed—just a bench molded into the wall—and no sink, no toilet.
+Just a bucket.

-Fifteen blinked at me, sitting comfortably on the floor like we’d just stepped into a spa instead of a holding cell.
 “Why are you yelling all of a sudden?”
+Fifteen blinked at me, sitting comfortably on the floor like we’d just stepped into a spa.

-I turned to him, teeth clenched.
+I turned to him, furious.
 “And whose fault do you think it is that I’m shouting?!
 Seriously, what is your deal?!
 You keep stalking me, and now this?!”

 I stared at him, irritated—and weirdly tired.